dk5225/gha-test/README.md

-# gha-test
+# sonarqube-test

-Use this repo for populating github data on PREPROD
+Use this branch for populating sonarqube findings data on PROD